bkayratkyzy/Monte_Carlo_Simulations/README.md

 **Datasets to be used:**

-GoogleFinance/Alpaca/Quandl - S&P 500 sector etfs, S&P 500 growth and value indices.
+GoogleFinance/Alpaca/Quandl - S&P 500 sector etfs, S&P 500 growth and value indices, Russell 3000.
 Valuation ratios - Price to Sales, P/Es, Price to book.

 **Rough breakdown of tasks:**